-Both have good-looking and user-friendly Android and iOS apps, with the Oura app giving a wider range of insights into the data it collects
+Both have good-looking, insightful and user-friendly Android and iOS apps, with the Oura app giving a wider range of insights into the data it collects

 On the price front, the Motiv starts out at $200 (Sept 2018 sees it on sale at $179) whereas the Oura ranges from $300 to over $1000 –

 Both have an accelerometer, a techy thing that accurately measures your movements, and both claim to be waterproof (Oura claims up to 100m which is very good but Motiv is perfectly fine at 50m) – I have swum with both.